ampproject/amphtml/extensions/amp-ad-exit/amp-ad-exit.md

 replaced.
 For example, if you define a custom variable named "_b" with value "foo", `/?a_b_c=_b` will become `/?afoo_c=foo`.
 {% endcall %}

+## Behaviors
+Behaviors specify additional properties of the exit action.

+### Click Target

+The `clickTarget` behavior specifies where a target's click should try to open.
+A click defaults to opening a new tab, if it is possible in the environment.
+With this behavior a user can specify that the click should try open the same tab, by setting this to `"_top"`.
+If this is not set to `"_top"`, then it will fall back to opening a new tab.

 ## `exit` action